A&K Philanthropy: Our project in Peru

 We’ve had great success in introducing nutrition and learning to this age group.
 Starting at this early age has given the school’s youngest students the proper foundation to start elementary school on a strong footing.

-The goal is to be able to expand the program to 45 children in 2018 and at least 70 in 2019.
+The goal is to be able to expand the programme to 45 children in 2018 and at least 70 in 2019.
 To reach this goal, the Children of the Rainbow School needs to open more classrooms and to invest in more teachers, materials, methods, and other costs for growth.

 The current project